oeggy03/tp/docs/UserGuide.md

 **Example**
 * `add p n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/friends t/colleagues`: Adds the
-person named ‘John Doe’ to the list of people with the following details:
+person named ‘John Doe’ to the list of persons with the following details:
   * Phone number: 98765432
   * Email: johnd@example.com
   * Address: 311, Clementi Ave 2, #02-25
   * Tags: friends, colleagues<br>

 * After the command is run, the output in the Ui should be similar to the one shown here.
-The person is added to the list of people, as highlighted in the red box:
+The person is added to the list of persons, as highlighted in the red box:
 ![add person with all information added](images/addPerson.png)

 [Back to Table of Contents](#table-of-contents)

-### Adding a company to contacts: `add c`
+#### Adding a company to contacts: `add c`

 Keep track of your favourite companies effortlessly by adding them to your contacts.